 - CAUTION: If you are using the Trusted Platform Module (TPM) with an encryption key, you may be prompted to create a recovery key during program or System Setup.
 Be sure to create and safely store this recovery key.
 If you replace this system board, you must supply the recovery key when you restart your system or program before you can access the encrypted data on your drives.

 - CAUTION: Do not attempt to remove the TPM plug-in module from the system board.
 Once the TPM plug-in module is installed, it is cryptographically bound to that specific system board.
 Any attempt to remove an installed TPM plug-in module breaks the cryptographic binding, and it cannot be re-installed or installed on another system board.

 - 1 Follow the safety guidelines listed in Safety instructions.

 - 2 Follow the procedure listed in Before working inside your system.

 - 3 Remove the following:

 - a Air shroud

 - b Cooling fan assembly

 - c Power supply unit(s)

 - d All expansion card risers

 - e Integrated storage controller card

 - f iDSDM/vFlash card

-- g Internal USB key (if applicable)
+- g Internal USB key (if installed)

-- h USB 3.0 module (if applicable)
+- h USB 3.0 module (if installed)

 - i Processor and heat sink module

-- i Processors and DIMM blank
+- j Processor blanks (if installed)

-- CAUTION: To prevent damage to the processor pins when replacing a faulty system board, ensure that you cover the processor socket with the processor protective cap.
+- CAUTION: To prevent damage to the processor socket when replacing a faulty system board, ensure that you cover the processor socket with the processor dust cover.

 - k Memory modules and memory module blanks

 - I Network daughter card

-- 1 Disconnect all cables from the system board. - △ CAUTION: Take care not to damage the system identification button while removing the system board from the chassis. - $\triangle$ CAUTION: Do not lift the system board by holding a memory module, processor, or other components. - 2 Holding the system board holder, pull the blue release pin, lift the system board, and then slide it toward the front of the chassis.
-Sliding the system board toward the front of the chassis disengages the connectors from the back of the chassis slots. - 3 Lift the system board out of the chassis.
+- 1 Disconnect all cables from the system board. - \triangle CAUTION: Take care not to damage the system identification button while removing the system board from the system. - △ CAUTION: Do not lift the system board by holding a memory module, processor, or other components. - 2 Holding the system board holder, pull the blue release pin, and slide the system board toward the front of the system to disengage the connectors from the slots on the system. - 3 Incline the system board at an angle, and lift the system board out of the system.

-Figure 119.
+Figure 118.
 Removing system board